-The Giro Project comprises two exploration permits covering a surface area of 610km2 and lies within the Kilo-Moto Belt, a significant under-explored greenstone belt which hosts Randgold Resources' 17 million ounce Kibali group of deposits within 30km of Giro.
-Kibali is targeting increased annual production of 600,000 ounces of gold in 2015.
+The Giro Project comprises two exploration permits covering a surface area of 610km2 and lies within the Kilo-Moto Belt, a significant under-explored greenstone belt which hosts Randgold Resources' 16 million ounce Kibali group of deposits within 30km of Giro.
+Kibali produced 642,720 ounces of gold in 2015.
 Other deposits in the belt include Anglogold Ashanti's deposits to the southeast, and Loncore and Kilogold deposits to the south.

-The Giro Project area is underlain by highly prospective volcano-sedimentary lithologies in a similar structural and lithological setting as the Kibali gold deposits.
+The Giro Project area is underlain by highly prospective volcano-sedimentary lithologies in a similar structural and geological setting to the Kibali gold deposits.
 Both primary and alluvial gold was mined from two main areas, the Giro and Tora areas, during Belgian rule and today these areas are mined extensively by artisanal miners.

-Figure 2: Giro project location in north-east Democratic Republic of Congo.
+Figure 1: Giro project location in north-east Democratic Republic of Congo